PG&E in talks with lawmakers on US$11 billion fund: Bloomberg

 Troubled power utility PG&E Corp has spoken to lawmakers for arranging an about US$11 billion fund to settle claims related to wildfires, Bloomberg reported on Wednesday.

-REUTERS: Troubled power utility PG&E Corp has spoken to lawmakers for arranging an about US$11 billion fund to settle claims related to wildfires, Bloomberg reported on Wednesday.
+REUTERS: Troubled power utility company PG&E Corp has spoken to lawmakers for arranging about US$11 billion fund to settle claims related to wildfires, Bloomberg reported on Wednesday.

+The fund is expected to finance about US$8 billion for settling wildfire claims between 2017 and 2018, besides setting aside another US$3 billion for future claims, Bloomberg said, citing people familiar with the matter.

+PG&E is in consultation with law firm Jones Day and boutique investment bank PJT Partners Inc, which are advising a group of PG&E's stakeholders, including Knighthead Capital Management, Redwood Capital Management and Abrams Capital Management.

 San Francisco-based PG&E sought Chapter 11 bankruptcy protection in January after facing liabilities of more than US$30 billion in the wake of Camp Fire, California's deadliest and most destructive wildfire in recent times.